 Centers of higher education have been around for hundreds of years, and even millennia in some cases.
 But not all withstand the test of time.
 Over the centuries, many of the world’s oldest universities have disbanded, split into autonomous colleges or become modernized beyond all recognition.

 The ancient institutions that have stuck around are significant not only for their historic legacies, but also for proving their ability to adapt to modern contexts and remain relevant in a globalized world in spite of intense competition.
 Many of the oldest universities in the world are also among the most prestigious and popular, offering a rich mixture of historic heritage and contemporary outlook.

-Here we cover 10 of the oldest universities in the world, all of which feature in one of QS’s latest ranking sets.
-Most are located in Europe, due to the particularly impressive number of longstanding and still-operating universities in this region, but there’s also an African representative to consider…
+Here we cover some of the oldest universities in the world, all of which feature in one of the QS rankings.
+Most are located in Europe, due to the particularly impressive number of longstanding and still-operating universities in this region, but there’s also an African representative to consider.

 1. University of Bologna

 Established in: 1088